UnderstandLingBV/Tuktu/documentation/processors/tuktu.processors.SequenceExploderProcessor.json.md

 ### tuktu.processors.SequenceExploderProcessor
-Takes a (JSON) sequence object and returns packets for each of the values in it overwriting the original sequence.
+Takes a sequence object and returns packets for each of the values in it overwriting the original sequence.

   * **id** *(type: string)* `[Required]`